gdalle/AutodiffCourse/1_intro.typ

   )
 ]

-For the inverse, no need for a Jacobian matrix of size $(n times n)^2$: the linear map is more efficient.
+For the inverse, a Jacobian matrix of size $(n times n)^2$ is not needed: the linear map is more efficient.

 == More array layers